jowharshamshiri/jowharshamshiri/README.md

 # Bahram's Profile

 Check out my fork of [doxygen](https://github.com/jowharshamshiri/doxygen).
-The search box in the external search mode now supports type: and name: prefixes.
+The search box in external search mode now supports type: and name: prefixes.
 It also now supports mixing rules with boolean operators(AND, OR, NOT).